 Educational Leadership:Technology-Rich Learning:Our Brains Extended Technology is.
 A New Way of Thinking The fact that many adults would dispute this statement illustrates how few understand the extent to which the world has changed in our kids' lifetimes, and the role technology now plays.
 Let me clarify: Technology isn't about new "stuff."
+It's not about laptops, iPads, cell phones, or the software kids use.
 Technology, rather, is an extension of our brains; it's a new way of thinking.
 Humans have always depended on external mind enhancements (writing, for example).
 So when young people say, "When I lose my cell phone, I lose half my brain," they mean it literally.
 Rethinking the Curriculum Wise integration of our evolving and powerful technology demands that we rethink our curriculum.
 In these digital times, is it still worthwhile to teach students how to write by hand, calculate in their heads, read, and define words and concepts—that is, most of the elementary school curriculum?
-Technology-Enhanced Learning As a powerful learning tool, technology enhances our capabilities in all domains.
-Test Prep Database Usage The New Curriculum
+Technology-Enhanced Learning Test Prep Database Usage The New Curriculum

 Maslow and Motherboards: Technology Planning Maslow and Motherboards: Taking a Hierarchical View of Technology PlanningMultiMedia Schools, Jan/Feb 2003 Ever hear these?
 I just can’t get the teachers excited about using technology as a part of their instructional units.
 They say the stuff never works at the critical time.Those technicians!
+They have the computers so locked up, the kids can’t do anything.Seems like we are always short of powerful computers for students, but the folks at the district office always seem to have new machines.Another gradebook program to learn!
 Such questions often stem from a lack of having a holistic view of technology use in schools.
 When I came into my job as technology “supervisor” in the Mankato Public Schools in 1991, my department and I focused almost exclusively on the teaching and learning applications for our few Apple IIs in the district.
-But over the past 12 years, our department and district have spent an increasingly higher percentage of our technology dollars on infrastructure, management software, online content, and tools for the teachers themselves.
 Maslow and motherboards Most of us remember Maslow from our college education foundations classes back in the last century.
 Schools are also businesses.

 Using Google Earth to Explore Plate Tectonics This page is authored by Laurel Goodell, Department of Geosciences, Princeton University.
 Author Profile Summary Students are introduced to Google Earth, and then start by exploring the major physiographic features of the continents and seafloor.
 They then use a kmz file, compiled by the author, which includes layers showing seafloor age, locations and depths of 20 years worth of large earthquakes, USGS dynamically updated near-real time earthquakes, volcano locations, "hot-spot" tracks with age dates, and the Bird (2003) plate boundary model.
-Learning Goals Students learn how to use Google Earth and become familiar with the some of the important data on which the theory of plate tectonics is based, and how long-term average plate motions are determined.
-Context for Use This exercise is adaptable for all level of students, from introductory level students to more-advanced students wanting a crash course in plate tectonics.
+A guided exploration of these data serves as an introduction to plate tectonics - including the general characteristics of plates and plate boundaries, and the use of seafloor age and "hot spot" tracks to determine long-term average rates of plate motion.
+Learning Goals Context for Use This exercise is adaptable for all level of students, from introductory level students to more-advanced students wanting a crash course in plate tectonics.
 Assessment

 Equity The U.S. Department of Education Office of Civil Rights recently released a Dear Colleague Letter on Resource Equity.
 Excerpts from the letter related to technology are provided below.
 OCR Dear Colleague Letter: Resource Equity This letter calls attention to disparities that persist in access to educational resources so that districts may address disparities and comply with the legal obligation to provide students with equal access to these resources without regard to race, color, or national origin.
 The Problem of Unequal Access to Educational Resources Research confirms what we know intuitively — high-quality schools can make a dramatic difference in children’s lives, closing achievement gaps and providing students with the opportunity to succeed in college and their chosen careers.
 Technology and Instructional Materials Technology, when aligned with the curriculum and used appropriately, contributes to improved educational outcomes58 and promotes technological literacy.